 - Roles Reversed – Put on your big boy (or girl) pants and solicit feedback from your staff member as to things you can do to better support or enable them to do their best work.
 Prepare to listen, really listen, and accept it as a gift.

 - Keep Your Promises – If you schedule a review discussion with someone on April 14, make real sure it comes to pass on or before that date, no matter what.
 Missing a due date on a discussion like this can only be taken as an unmistakable signal that you don’t care about them and their development.

 - Follow Up – Follow up from a performance review discussion mustn’t wait until the end of the new review cycle.
 Quite the opposite – start immediately.
 As soon as you see your team member taking action on something the two of you have talked about, say something.
 Let them know that you’ve noticed, you appreciate their effort, and expect it to continue.

 Giving and getting performance feedback – honest, timely, helpful feedback, isn’t easy, but as leaders, it’s what we get paid to do.
 If you think it’s hard telling somebody that they’ve got a couple of things to work on, what do you think it’s going to be like telling them they can’t work here any more?
 Get on with it.

-A pathfinder in the arena of leadership and employee engagement, Bill Catlette is a seminar leader, keynote speaker, and executive coach.
-He helps individuals and organizations improve business outcomes by having a focused, engaged, capably led workforce.
-He is co-author of the Contented Cows leadership book series, and Rebooting Leadership.
-For more information about Bill, his partner Richard Hadden, and their work, please visit their website, or follow them onTwitter @ContentedCows
+A pathfinder in the arena of leadership and employee engagement Bill Catlette is an Executive Coach, Advisor to Management, Keynote Speaker, and Author.
+He helps leaders connect the dots between People, Passion, Performance and Profit, hone their leadership skills, and achieve demonstrably better outcomes.
+For more information about Bill, his partner Richard Hadden, and their work, visit their website, or follow them onTwitter @ContentedCows